 Considering mammals, Montenegro is one of the least studied countries in Europe.
 The NGO Wildlife Montenegro is working hard to change this.
-In 2020, despite Corona challenges the Wildlife Montenegro team have been working hard on recording mammal species present in the country.
-Thanks to our partners European Mammal Foundation (EMF), Dutch Mammal Society and The Habitat Foundation, we managed to make the first overview of mammal species present in Montenegro.
-Generous support, which becomes a tradition, from our colleagues from the Dutch Mammal Society who donated 50 Longworth live traps, inspired to work so hard and give impressive results.
+In 2020, despite Corona challenges the Wildlife Montenegro team has been working hard on recording mammal species present in the country.
+Thanks to our partners European Mammal Foundation (EMF), the Dutch Mammal Society, and The Habitat Foundation, we managed to make the first overview of mammal species present in Montenegro.
+Generous support, which becomes a tradition, from our colleagues from the Dutch Mammal Society who donated 50 Longworth live traps, inspired us to work so hard and give impressive results.

 The next steps will be to check other UTM squares for the 73 confirmed species and to continue with new analyses and surveys to confirm the presence of the rest of them.